Osmboy-313/php-fm/README.md

 // The Keys inside the single and bulk in the $actions are the actions names we're gonna use in endpoins like "api/category/count"
 // bulk means it will work when no id's are involved "api/category/{id}/count" -> it won't work it will only work when there's no id
 // Single means it will work with id's, "api/category/{id}/validate"
-// And the structure values of the keys are strucutred as: ["Request Method", ["File", "Function"], ["dependency1", "dependency1"]] or no dependency at al!
+// The structure of values that the ation keys should store, means: ["Request Method", ["File", "Function"], ["dependency1", "dependency1"]] or no dependency at al!

 $middlewareRegistry = [
     "AuthMiddleware" => ["api/middleware/AuthMiddleware", ["api/Services/AuthService"]],